-Massachusetts General Hospital provides deep brain stimulation as a treatment for a variety of neurological disorders, including XDP.
+Massachusetts General Hospital provides deep brain stimulation as a treatment for a variety of neurological disorders, including X-Linked Dystonia-Parkinsonism (XDP).

 Deep brain stimulation (DBS) is a surgical treatment in which an implanted device delivers electrical stimulation to the brain in order to alleviate neurologic symptoms.